 The next step is to define the focus of the coaching conversation.

-This step is crucial to stay aligned.
+This step is crucial to staying aligned.
 Without it, sessions may drift aimlessly, leaving the client feeling unfulfilled or unclear about their progress.

 3. Exploration